quaderno/quaderno-woocommerce/readme.txt

 == Changelog ==

+= 2.7.1 – Aug 23, 2025 =
+* Fix: warning message when tax status is not present

 = 2.7.0 – Aug 8, 2025 =
 * New: autosend invoices if the autosend preference is active in Quaderno